Triple oppression: Double Jeopardy by Frances Beal

+Multiple Jeopardy: Beyond Double Jeopardy

 According to Deborah K. King, racism, sexism, and classism are widely accepted as the major facets of the status of black women.
-However, some writers have suggested that homophobia should be an additional jeopardy in the black woman's experience.
 King believes that double jeopardy and triple jeopardy do not fully explain the relationship between the different oppressions faced by black women.
-Thus, King coined the term "multiple jeopardy" in 1988 to represent that oppressions are multiplicative, not additive.
+Thus, King coined the term "multiple jeopardy" in "Multiple Jeopardy, Multiple Consciousness: The Context of a Black Feminist Ideology."
+This concept addresses the limitations of double or triple jeopardy models, which view different forms of prejudice as additive.
+Instead, multiple jeopardy suggests that these prejudices are interdependent and have a multiplicative effect.
 As such, King believes that different oppressions interact with each other rather than acting independently.

+King's theory of multiple jeopardy further expands this discussion by highlighting the interconnectedness of various forms of oppression, emphasizing the matrix of domination.
+By acknowledging the multiple consequences of homophobia and heterosexism for LGBTQ+ individuals, King's framework provides a deeper understanding of how these overlapping oppressions shape the experiences of marginalized groups.

+Critiquing Double and Multiple Jeopardy

 Jim Sidanius and colleagues have pointed out that while it is true that subordinate group women (e.g. black women) do experience both racism and sexism, racism tends to be primarily directed at subordinate group males (e.g. black men) and that the empirical evidence supports the idea that the worst outcomes are generally found in subordinate group males, not females as predicted by the double jeopardy hypothesis.

+Jane Crow

+Pauli Murray coined the term Jane Crow in 1947 to highlight that gender-based oppression, drawn from her own experiences at Howard University.
+Jane Crow was coined as a metaphor for the Jim Crow laws, which were state and local regulations enacted in the late 19th and early 20th centuries that enforced racial segregation and targeted African Americans.

+While Jim Crow referred to race-based discrimination, Jane Crow highlighted the gender-based oppression that Black women faced, underscoring the dual challenges of racial and gender discrimination.
+Murray used this similarity of name between Jim Crow and Jane to emphasize that both had a similar harmful impact on Black women despite the differences in names, highlighting the intertwined nature of both forms of oppression.

 Intersectionality

 Intersectionality is the sister of triple oppression while describing the various divisions of human beings.
-It is a deconstruction of categories such as race, class, and gender.
-"Ain't I a woman," by Sojourner Truth, is associated with intersectionality due to the relationship with the black feminist movement and the multiple identities they manifested in.
-The idea of triple oppression dives into these different categories, race, class, and gender, by developing an understanding of the way in which each work together often through injustices.
+It deconstructs categories such as race, class, and gender.
+The idea of triple oppression dives into these different categories, race, class, and gender, by developing an understanding of how each works together often through injustices.
 Barbara Smith relates this combination by stating, "The concept of the simultaneity of oppression is still the crux of a Black feminist understanding of political reality and, I believe, one of the most significant ideological contributions of Black feminist thought."
 Both intersectionality and triple oppression show the neglect and subordination of many experiences of Black women and these played a vital role in the multitude of movements that prospered out of this.